jpfaraco/zwicky/README.md

 - **API Costs**: Each AI operation (attribute generation, idea generation, expansion, variation) consumes API credits.
 The progressive generation approach helps minimize costs by only generating full details when needed
 - **Token Optimization**: Ideas are generated progressively (summary first, details on demand) to reduce API costs and improve response times
 - **Error Handling**: The app includes error handling for API failures and invalid imports
-- **Security**: API keys are never exposed to the browser (handled by backend/serverless functions)
+- **Security**: Uses Vercel OIDC token authentication in production deployments (automatically available).
+Local development uses `VITE_AI_GATEWAY_API_KEY` from `.env` file

 ## Troubleshooting

 ### API Key Not Working
 - Make sure your `.env` file is in the `zwicky-app` directory
+- Verify the API key starts with `vck_` (Vercel AI Gateway key format)
 - Verify the API key is correctly copied (no extra spaces)
-- Restart **both** the proxy server and development server after adding the API key
+- Restart the development server after adding the API key
-- Check that the proxy server is running on port 3001
+- Check the browser console for any authorization errors

-### CORS or Network Errors
+### Network Errors
-- Ensure both servers are running (proxy server on 3001, Vite on 5173)
-- Check that no other applications are using ports 3001 or 5173
-- Verify the proxy server logs show incoming requests
+- Verify your internet connection
+- Check the browser console for any CORS or network errors
+- Ensure the AI Gateway endpoint is accessible: `https://ai-gateway.vercel.sh/v1/chat/completions`

 ### Tailwind Styles Not Applying
 - Clear your browser cache